 Facelift surgery isn’t intended to improve the upper portion of the face or add a significant amount of volume.
 That’s where other procedures come in.

 - Blepharoplasty, or eyelid surgery, is a popular option for Toronto patients looking to smooth and lift the upper or lower eyelids.
 Good candidates for blepharoplasty often say they look overly tired because of bags under the eyes and sagging skin that obscures the upper eyelid (sometimes to the point of interfering with a patient’s vision).
-This is probably the procedure that is most frequently combined with a facelift.
+This is probably the procedure that is most frequently combined with a facelift, and you can learn more about it in our related blog post.
 The patient featured in the before-and-after photos below has received a blepharoplasty, not a facelift, and the results are still transformative.

 - Chin augmentation uses a firm implant to add volume and definition to the chin.
 This has a big effect on the patient’s profile view.
 Interestingly, many patients who come in dissatisfied with their profiles want to have a neck lift, but a chin implant is often the better choice because it lengthens the jawline and creates more pleasing proportions.

 - Brow lift provides a subtle lift to soften a heavy or sagging brow.
-Patients who would benefit from a brow lift generally have deep lines across the forehead.
+Patients who benefit from a brow lift generally have deep lines across the forehead.
 Sometimes a sagging brow can also begin to encroach on the upper eyelids.
+Even though the lift is subtle, it can produce noticeable rejuvenation, earning a 90% ‘worth it’ rating on RealSelf from men and women who’ve had the procedure.

 - Fat grafting uses your own fat to add soft, natural-looking volume to certain areas of your face, such as the cheeks.
 Other nonsurgical options, such as dermal fillers, can also add volume, but fat grafting has the advantage of permanent results.